 Play Strengthens Attachment and Attunement

-Play also provides an opportunity for you to demonstrate to your child aspects that are important for healthy attachment such unconditional love; safety; that they are heard, seen, and valued; and that they will be comforted and supported when needed (Brown & Elliott, 2016).
+Play also provides an opportunity for you to demonstrate to your child aspects that are important for healthy attachment such as unconditional love; safety; that they are heard, seen, and valued; and that they will be comforted and supported when needed (Brown & Elliott, 2016).

 Consider this example.
 A parent and toddler are enjoying putting together a simple puzzle of animal-shaped pieces; while fitting the pieces into the puzzle, they are giggling as they make silly animal sounds.
 When the child becomes frustrated by not being able to fit a piece, the parent patiently reassures the child with gentle words and a loving touch.
 In this simple example, the loving interaction with this parent comforted the child and built skills for emotional regulation.